 Maybe you’re planning your spring break getaway or starting to think about this year’s summer vacation.
 While the kids may be clamoring for Disney World, the idea of long lines, FastPass stress and costly food and activities doesn't sound like much of a vacation to you.
 Why not consider one of these more unexpected family vacations — with no sign of Mickey for miles.

 1. Grand Canyon

 There is something truly incredible about seeing the awe-inspiring majesty of the Grand Canyon through your child’s eyes.
 Sure, most kids learn about it at school, but seeing it up close is a whole different story.
 You can enter from the ever-popular Grand Canyon Village for breathtaking views and short hikes with the kids.
 If you have kids around 7 and up, check out Bright Angel Trail, a one-of-a-kind hike into the canyon and back out again.
 If you’re carrying little ones or have toddlers, check out the Rim Trail, which has paved walkways and still offers stunning views.

 For an off-the-beaten-path experience, check out the North Rim, which is comparatively underdeveloped.

-The Grand Canyon and all the U.S. national parks offer fee-free days each year; here are the days where you can get into the parks for free in 2017.
+The Grand Canyon and all the U.S. national parks offer fee-free days each year.

 2. Yellowstone National Park